Back to blog

 • As with CumulusMX, you need an always-on machine and a place to host the output.

-• Reliability: Both are solid.
-WeeWX has a particularly strong reputation for running untouched for years.
+• Reliability: both are solid, but WeeWX has a particularly strong reputation for running untouched for years.

 • Customization: WeeWX wins for deep, programmatic control via Python.
 CumulusMX covers most needs with less effort.